Vacation Day Accrual Calculator

 Most hourly and salaried employees earn time off incrementally.
 For instance, you might earn four hours of vacation every two weeks.
 After six pay periods, that adds up to 24 hours, or about three days if you work eight-hour shifts.
 Some employers display your current balance on each pay stub, while others require you to log into an HR portal to check.
 If you start a new job mid-year or move from part-time to full-time, your accrual rate may change.
 The calculator accommodates any schedule by letting you set the rate per period and the number of periods you expect to work in a year.

-The formula itself is straightforward: future balance equals current balance plus accrual rate multiplied by future pay periods.
-For annual planning, you can think of future pay periods as the number of paychecks you’ll receive before your target date.
+Where Bstart is your current balance, A the hours accrued per pay period, N the number of future periods, and U the hours you plan to use.
+For annual planning, you can think of N as the number of paychecks you’ll receive before your target date.
 If you receive pay twice per month, there are typically 24 pay periods in a year.
 If you get paid every week, you’ll have 52 pay periods.
 Some companies break out vacation and sick time separately, while others combine them under the umbrella of PTO.
 Whatever your system, simply plug in the numbers and let the calculator handle the rest.

 Let’s say you earn five hours of PTO each biweekly paycheck, and there are 26 pay periods in your company’s fiscal year.
 You currently have 40 hours in your bank and want to know how much you’ll have by the end of the year.
 There are ten pay periods left until December.
 Enter 5 as the accrual rate, 26 for pay periods per year, 40 for current balance, and 10 for future pay periods.
 The calculator reveals you’ll have 90 hours by year’s end—enough for a full eleven days off if you work eight-hour days.
 With that information, you can confidently make holiday travel plans or save part of your PTO for the following year.